FAQ

 • What do you mean by ‘early stage’?

 Early stage means the business should have a proven business model and be in the initial phase of its development and growth (between 1 to 6 years of licensed/registered operations).
+You will be asked to submit your business registration documents.
 Companies must be majority owned by founders and employees at the time of application.

 • What is an impact-driven business?

 • An impact-driven business is a business that seeks to create strong, sustainable and measurable social and/or environmental impact.
 The business must align with at least one of the UN Sustainable Development Goals (SDGs).
-The SDGs are a collection of 17 global goals set by the United Nations General Assembly in 2015 for the year 2030.
-The SDGs are a call for action by all countries to promote prosperity while protecting the environment.
-They cover a series of social, economic, and environmental development issues.
+The SDGs encompass 17 goals set by the United Nations for the year 2030 as a universal call to tackle a series range of social, economic, and environmental challenges.

 • What qualifies as a groundbreaking technological and scientific solution?